From 'Hamilton' to 'Promising Young Woman' diversity rules Golden Globe nominations | Entertainment

-Hollywood period drama "Mank" led a list of Golden Globe nominations on Wednesday that were strong on diversity and dominated by Netflix in a reflection of the upheaval wrought by the coronavirus pandemic on the traditional American film industry.
-From the movie version of rap-infused musical "Hamilton" to LGBTQ musical "The Prom" and director nods for three women, the nominations - which kick off the Hollywood awards season - recognized multiple stories and performers in an industry that critics have long complained is dominated by white men.
+Hollywood period drama "Mank" led a list of Golden Globe nominations on Wednesday that were strong on diversity and dominated by Netflix in a reflection of the upheaval wrought by the coronavirus pandemic on Hollywood.
+From the movie version of rap-infused musical "Hamilton" to LGBTQ musical "The Prom" and director nods for three women, the nominations - which kick off the Hollywood awards season - recognized social justice issues and performers of color in an industry that critics have long complained is dominated by white men.

-The contest for the best drama movie will also include modern Great Recession story "Nomadland," 1960s Vietnam War protest drama "The Trial of the Chicago 7," #MeToo revenge story "Promising Young Woman and ageing family drama "The Father."
+The contest for the best drama movie will also include modern Great Recession story "Nomadland," 1960s Vietnam War protest drama "The Trial of the Chicago 7," #MeToo revenge fantasy "Promising Young Woman," and family drama "The Father" about aging.
 Sacha Baron Cohen's satire on former President Donald Trump's America, "Borat Subsequent Moviefilm;" "Hamilton;" "The Prom;" autism story "Music" and time-loop comedy "Palm Springs" will compete in a separate category for musicals and comedies.

-For television, British royal family drama "The Crown," whose season focused on the late Princess Diana, led the way with six nods, followed by quirky small-town comedy "Schitt's Creek."
-Streaming service Netflix Inc beat all comers in both film, with 22 nods, and television, with 20, after a year in which the coronavirus pandemic led Hollywood studios to push back dozens of their film releases or put them on streaming services, and many movie theaters were closed for months.
+For television, British royal family series "The Crown," whose season focused on the late Princess Diana, led the way with six nods including for most of its main cast, followed by quirky small-town comedy "Schitt's Creek."
+Netflix Inc beat all comers in both film, with 22 nods, and television, with 20.
+The tally followed a year in which the coronavirus pandemic led Hollywood studios to push back dozens of their film releases or put them on streaming services.

-Amazon Studios was a distant second with seven nominations in the movie field.
+Amazon Studios got seven nominations in the movie field.
 Three of the five directors nominated on Wednesday were women, including Regina King for the story of a meeting of four Black icons in the 1960s in "One Night in Miami," Britain's Emerald Fennell for "Promising Young Woman" and Chinese-born filmmaker Chloe Zhao for "Nomadland."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)